S.W.A.T. (2017 TV series): Filming

 Filming on the fourth season began on August 4, 2020.

 Broadcast and release

+The series premiered in the United States on CBS on November 2, 2017.
+The second season premiered on September 27, 2018.
+The third season premiered on October 2, 2019.
+The fourth season was originally set to be a mid-season premiere.
+However, on July 14 it was announced that it would switch places with Survivor, and the fourth season premiered on November 11, 2020.
+The fifth season premiered on October 1, 2021.
+The sixth season premiered on October 7, 2022.
+The seventh season premiered on February 16, 2024.
+The eighth season premiered on October 18, 2024.

+While airing on CBS, the most recent season was available on Paramount+.
+Previous seasons have been available on Netflix since 2023 after previously being available on Hulu.

 Sony Pictures Television distribute the series internationally.
-The show airs on Sunday nights on Sky Max in the United Kingdom.
-The show airs on Wednesday nights on AXN Asia in the Southeast Asia.
+In the United Kingdom, it airs on Sunday nights on Sky Max and made its We TV debut on November 12, 2023.

+In Southeast Asia, Hong Kong, and Taiwan, the series was aired on Fox Asia from season 1 till 3.
+Then, it was moved to AXN Asia from season 4 onwards.

 Reception

 Critical response

-The review aggregation website Rotten Tomatoes reported a 48% approval rating for the first season, with an average rating of 4.59/10 based on 27 reviews.
+Season One garnered a mixed response from critics, with the review aggregation website Rotten Tomatoes reported a 48% approval rating for the season, with an average rating of 4.6/10 based on 27 reviews.
 The website's critical consensus reads, "Despite a commanding, charming performance from Shemar Moore, S.W.A.T. remains a simple procedural overrun with clichés."
 Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 12 reviews, indicating "mixed or average reviews".